The Red Elephant Foundation

 The Red Elephant Foundation is a youth-led civilian peacebuilding initiative that works for gender equality and peace through storytelling, art advocacy, tech-for-good and digital media engagement.
-The initiative was founded by Kirthi Jayakumar in Chennai, India, on June 5, 2013.
-On June 4, 2017, The Red Elephant Foundation was recommended by Committee on Non-Governmental Organizations, for Special Consultative Status with the Economic and Social Council.
+The initiative was founded by Kirthi Jayakumar in Chennai, India, on 5 June 2013.
+On 4 June 2017, The Red Elephant Foundation was recommended by Committee on Non-Governmental Organizations, for Special Consultative Status with the Economic and Social Council.

 Activities

-The Red Elephant Foundation's activities are chunked down into five key blocks:

 Storytelling

 In the long term, the initiative aims at shifting mindsets and pivot people naturally towards equality, peace and non-violence.
 The storytelling wing curates stories of survivors, change-makers and peace-workers around the world so that these stories inspire action, empathy and awareness of the world.
 The foundation has told stories of several activists, changemakers and survivors, including Maya Azucena, Zak Ebrahim, Kamla Bhasin, Tabish Khair and Vaishnavi Sundar among others.

 ChalkPeace

 The foundation makes its stories actionable by building curriculums to address issues of gender inequality, violence in communication and action, and to address the need for sensitization around gender based violence.
 These curriculums are tailor-made to suit each demographic's needs, and are then used to conduct training sessions at schools, colleges, community groups and work places.
 The foundation's education programs are curated on their platform, called ChalkPeace.
 The ChalkPeace Program has re-created versions of board games to teach values of Gender Equality and Peace, such as: Snakes and Ladders, Guess Who, Pictionary, Taboo and Memory.